zhanserikabdu/stage0-module4-conditions-task1/readme.md

         }

 #### 2) False printer.
-Create a program tha will print "false" to console from else part of "if" block.
+Create a program that will print "false" to console from else part of "if" block.
 Printing command should be placed inside else block, whereas "if" condition will have "false" in condition part.
 Program should be implemented in code snippet: